Yearbook: Digital yearbooks

 A digital yearbook may contain text, images, audio, and video.
 While a traditional paper yearbook may contain 300+ pages, a digital yearbook can contain unlimited pages.
 The end product of a digital yearbook can be a CD-ROM, a DVD, or is captured in an eBook format.
 The first CD-ROM yearbook was created by students at South Eugene High School in 1990.

 In 2014 Forever Connected created the first widely adopted interactive, mobile yearbook, based on the print edition.
 Students can sign, sticker, and send videos to classmates right from their mobile devices.
 It is the most widely used digital yearbook and was originally sold by traditional yearbook publishers and as an add-on to print purchases.
 In 2019 Forever Connected rebranded as FC Yearbook and began offering their platform directly to schools.
-A number of patents were awarded on the technology to the parent company Yearbooker, Inc.
+Several patents were awarded on the technology to the parent company Yearbooker, Inc.

 In 2021 FC Yearbook accommodated remote and in-person student signatures and offered a print edition with the digital signatures printed in the book, as a direct-to-home offer.
-This became the origin of "virtual yearbook day" where in-person and remote students could simultaneously sign each other's yearbook in a yearbook party.
-On May 14, 2021, FC Yearbook announced the first print yearbook ordered from a digital yearbook in an app, marking "digital-first" as a unique change in the yearbook commerce model.
+This became the origin of "virtual yearbook day" where in-person and remote students could simultaneously sign each other's yearbook at a yearbook party.
+On May 14, 2021, FC Yearbook announced the first print yearbook ordered from a digital yearbook in an app.

+In 2025 Idiom Publishing introduced the first digital yearbook, YearBoxx, designed specifically for digital devices (cellphones, tablets, laptops).
+Earlier digital yearbooks have been PDF copies based on a print yearbook.

+Digital yearbooks can have unlimited pages, embedded videos, updatability, and no deadlines.
+The greatly reduced price of digital yearbooks gives students the opportunity to afford both a print yearbook as well as a digital yearbook that will be accessible anywhere, anytime and can be updated and interacted with for life.